jim380/Raspbereum/pi_setup.md

     - a wired mouse or a wireless mouse w/ a receiver
     - a wired keyword or a wireless keyboard (w/ a receiver or bluetooth)
     - a comupter to write the disk image to microSD card with
+    - an external hard drive for storing blockchain data (ideally 500GB+)

 2) Access remotely (via SSH) aka "headless".
 You will need the following thing(s):
     - a computer to write the disk image to microSD card with, and to run Secure Shell (SSH) client on
     - assuming the computer has all necessary peripherals i.e. mouse, keyboard
     - an ethernet cable (optional, you can also use wifi)
+    - an external hard drive for storing blockchain data (ideally 500GB+)

 **For this tutorial, I set up mine locally and used a VNC Viewer to access the Pi remotely from my main PC.**